igirotto/Parellel_Programming/README.md

-# Parellel_Programming
+# Parellel Programming

-Parellel Programming course DSSC
+Assignments of the Parallel Programming course